 The primary mission of Facilities Management & Planning (FMP) is to provide general maintenance for SOU-owned grounds and administrative and academic buildings.
 We depend on you, our customers, to report problems to your Building Manager.

 Building Managers or their designees may submit a WORK REQUEST for maintenance.
 The requests are assigned a work order number, prioritized, and scheduled as time, resources, and efficiency allow.

 For any project or activity that is not considered "routine maintenance" (for which the Facilities Management & Planning receives budget funds), your department must submit a WORK REQUEST that includes a valid index code.
 Each Work Request must be approved by your Department or Activity Head.
 If an alteration to a building or attachment is involved, the appropriate Building Manager must also approve the work.
-The requests are assigned a work order number, prioritized, and scheduled as time, resources, and efficiency allow.
 The following are examples of billable services:

 - Alterations to buildings (as opposed to routine maintenance and necessary repairs) - remodel, change of paint or carpet